Relief for Residents Impacted by COVID-19

 2818 White Horse Road, Greenville, SC 29611

-For the most up to date information visit their Facebook page.
+For the most up to date information visit their Facebook or Webpage.

 DONATIONS NEEDED!
 Please consider making a monetary donation to Harvest Hope in this time of great need.